 Hi, I’m Kelli…

 by all standards a novice chef, but an eager and adventurous one!
-I’m 25, a full-time student in speech pathology, an avid reader and a hiker.
+I’m 27, a speech therapist, an avid reader and a hiker.

 In general, I try to cook healthy and adventurous.
 For me, that means a recipe is likely to catch my eye if it includes lots of fresh greens and produce, bold spices, novel flavor combinations, or if it’s just something I’ve never heard of before.
 There’s almost nothing I won’t try.
 (Seriously, ask my mom who has a much more refined sense of which foods and flavors may be mixed and which ones should not.)